MSFS2024 control binding interface is confused by multiple devices

 Provide extra information to complete the original description of the issue:

-• I’ve found that if you use a seperate controls profile save for each vjoy device it’s able to tell them apart just fine.
+• I’ve found that if you use a separate controls profile save for each vjoy device it’s able to tell them apart just fine.
 Though this means you need to manually reset which device uses which controls profile almost every time you fly.
 It’s only when you try to have one controls profile with all the binds in one profile that it gets them confused.

 If relevant, provide additional screenshots/video: